 Blemishes, scars, and hyperpigmentation

-Blemishes, scars, and dark spots can take anywhere from a few weeks to six months to heal and fade.
+Blemishes, scars, and dark spots can take anywhere from a few weeks to six months, or in some cases over a year, to heal and fade.
 Immediate treatment for scars and blemishes include using makeup and sunscreen to avoid further sun damage and hyperpigmentation.

 Other ingredients known to help fade scars include: